 There are so many fad home teeth whitening remedies out there that it’s hard to keep up with them all.
 One of the more common ones we’ve been hearing about more again recently is apple cider vinegar teeth whitening.
 This is one of the worst ones because it has the potential to seriously damage your teeth.
+The question our Columbia, SC cosmetic dentist answers if apple cider vinegar really whitens teeth.

 Does Apple Cider Vinegar Whiten Teeth?